abatar1/W3x.Sort/README.md

 ```sh
 -t All
 ```
 * Parameters to process files except files with keyword.
-Files which contains keyword moving to directory with "Name" name.
+Files which contains keyword moving to directory with %keyword% name.
 ```sh
 -t ByName -k %keyword%
 ```